-Therapeutic Riding, otherwise known as adaptive riding, this is horseback riding lessons with adaptations and accommodations for individuals with any physical, mental and/or emotional disabilities.
+Therapeutic Riding lessons, otherwise known as adaptive riding, are horseback riding lessons utilizing adaptations and accommodations for individuals with physical, mental and/or emotional disabilities.

-Paperwork includes a section for the physician to complete for clearance that mounted activities are not counterproductive to the individual’s condition(s).
+Paperwork includes a section for the physician to complete for clearance that mounted activities are not a contraindication to the individual’s condition(s).

 Able Bodied riding

-This program is meant for young, able-bodied children, siblings of TR participants, and/or volunteers to learn basic horsemanship skills, and have a form signed, but not have to do the full medical clearance from a Dr.
+This program is meant for young, able-bodied children, siblings of TR participants, and/or volunteers to learn basic horsemanship skills.

-This is primarily set up for youth and/or individuals that struggle with impulse control, body control, mobility and/or health issues [where mounted activities are a contraindication to the individual], those fearful and or intimidated by animals (esp large animals).
+This is primarily set up for individuals that struggle with impulse control, have mobility and/or health issues where mounted activities are a contraindication for participation.
+It is also highly beneficial for those fearful and/or intimidated by animals.

 This format allows for a flexible and fluid use of the assets the Program has to best-suit the participant’s needs.